-- 1. With the instructors at the Department of Economics.
+- 1. With an online-class instructor at the Department of Economics.
 There is no cost for using this option.
-This option is only on selected times during the exam period. - 2.
+This option is only at selected times during the exam period.
+A sign-up sheet will sent before exams. - 2.
 At the University Testing Center on-campus in Boulder, CO.
 There may be a cost for using the testing center.
 This option is only available M-F during regular business hours. - 3.
 With Proctorio or a comparable online proctoring service as determined by the Online Economics Dept. Online proctoring is a service that uses a webcam and microphone to ensure academic integrity.
 To use this service, you must have access to a computer with a webcam and a microphone.
 There is no cost for using Proctorio.